Committee on Jewish Law and Standards: Process

-Conservative rabbis hold that the boundaries of Jewish law are determined through the halakhic process, a religious-ethical system of legal precedents.
+Conservative rabbis hold that the boundaries of Jewish law are determined through Halakha, a religious-ethical system of legal precedents.
 In this system, one may re-interpret or change the law through a formal argument.
 These arguments are effectively peer-reviewed.
 When a rabbi proposes a new interpretation of a law, that interpretation is not normative for the Jewish community until it becomes accepted by other committed and observant members in the community.
 New legal precedents are based on the standard codes of Jewish law, and the responsa literature.
-The Hebrew term for the responsa is '"She'elot U-Teshuvot"', literally "Questions and Answers".
+The Hebrew term for the responsa is "She'elot U-Teshuvot", literally "Questions and Answers".

 There is no formal peer-review process for the entire Jewish community in general, since the Jewish community has no one central body that speaks for all of Judaism.
-However, within certain Jewish communities formal organized bodies exist: Each strand of Orthodox Hasidic Judaism has their own rebbe, who is their ultimate decisor of Jewish law.
+However, within certain Jewish communities, formally organized bodies exist: Each strand of Orthodox Hasidic Judaism has its own rebbe, who is its ultimate decisor of Jewish law.
 Within Modern Orthodox Judaism, there is no one committee or leader, but Modern Orthodox rabbis generally agree with the views set by consensus by the leaders of the Rabbinical Council of America.
 Within Conservative Judaism, the Rabbinical Assembly has the Committee on Jewish Law and Standards.

-Conservative Judaism teaches that one can make use of literary and historical analysis to understand how Jewish law has developed, and to help them understand how such laws should be understood in our own day.
-It generally view the laws and customs from the various law codes as the basis for normative Jewish law.
+Conservative Judaism teaches that one can use literary and historical analysis to understand how Jewish law has developed and to help them understand how such laws should be understood in our own day.
+It generally views the laws and customs from the various law codes as the basis for normative Jewish law.
 Solomon Schechter writes "however great the literary value of a code may be, it does not invest it with infallibility, nor does it exempt it from the student or the Rabbi who makes use of it from the duty of examining each paragraph on its own merits, and subjecting it to the same rules of interpretation that were always applied to Tradition".

-In fundamental ways Orthodox Judaism has a significantly different understanding of how halakha is determined; thus Orthodox rabbis generally do not respect the decisions of the CJLS as valid or normative.
+In fundamental ways, Orthodox Judaism has a significantly different understanding of how halakha is determined; thus, Orthodox rabbis generally do not respect the decisions of the CJLS as valid or normative.

-The CJLS is composed of 25 rabbis (voting members), and five laypeople, who participate in deliberations but who do not have a vote.
+The CJLS is composed of 25 rabbis (voting members) and five laypeople, who participate in deliberations but do not have a vote.
 When any six (or more) members vote in favor of a position, that position becomes an official position of the committee.
 Any particular issue can generate from one to four official positions.
 When multiple positions are validated, they usually have much common ground.